Oxsomi/core3/docs/graphics_api.md

 ### Functions

 - ```c
-  Error submitCommands(ListCommandListRef commandLists, ListSwapchainRef swapchains, Buffer runtimeData);
+  Error submitCommands(ListCommandListRef commandLists, ListSwapchainRef swapchains, Buffer runtimeData, F32 deltaTime, F32 time);
   ```

   - Submits commands to the device and readies the swapchains to present if available.
 If the device doesn't have any swapchains, it can be used to just submit commands.
 This is useful for multi GPU rendering as well.
+If deltaTime is set to -1 it will automatically calculate deltaTime itself, but some applications might want to bypass this by manually passing deltaTime and time (for example when rendering a movie or a photo).
+The time argument is also ignored if deltaTime is -1 and will be calculated automatically.

 - There's a limit of 16 swapchains per device.